Pinpoint Works Ltd

 Personal Data: is any information that relates to an identified or identifiable individual.

 For the purposes for GDPR, Personal Data means any information relating to You such as a name, an identification number, location data,

-online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity.
+online identifier or to one or more factors specific to the devices used for Our service.

 Cookies: are small files that are placed on Your computer, mobile device or any other device by a website, containing the details of Your browsing history on that website among its many uses.

 Device: means any device that can access the Service such as a computer, a cellphone or a digital tablet.